suncoast-devs/Cohort20NS-Demos/PEDAC.md

 Requirements:
 The input and output only deals with Integers.
-// Any inut not an integer is ignored.
+// Any input not an integer is ignored.

-Input: A list of number
+Input: A list of numbers
 Output: The largest number

 ## Examples